jroettenbacher/phd_base/docs/setup.rst

 Installing pylim
 ----------------
 :py:mod:`pylim` is a full module complete with a :file:`pyproject.toml` and a :file:`setup.cfg`.
+If you only want to work with the functions provided by pylim and don't care for the other scripts too much, the easiest way of installing :py:mod:`pylim` is to download the :file:`.tar.gz` file from the ``dist`` folder.
+The :file:`.tar.gz` file holds the complete package and can be installed like the self build distribution (see :ref:`install-from-dist`).

-In order to be able to import it into your environment you have to either `install it from source <https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/#installing-from-source>`_ or build a distribution and then install it.
+If you forked/copied the whole repository you can also `install it from source <https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/#installing-from-source>`_ or build a distribution and then install it.
-Both ways work but the first one should be easier.
+All ways work but the first one should be the easiest.
 These are the ways it works for me on Windows10 and Unix.

 Windows10/Unix - Install from source